This article was updated on August 31st, 2023

-An adult dog or puppy can have bloody stool for a variety of reasons.
-Some causes are minor while others require immediate veterinary attention.
+An adult dog or puppy can have bloody stools for a variety of reasons.
+Some causes are minor, while others require immediate veterinary attention.
 A dog who has no other symptoms (such as crying/whining, limping, obvious physical trauma, etc.) may behave normally.
 They eat, drink, and play.
-Yet during potty time, their feces is visibly red in color.
+Yet during potty time, their feces are visibly red in color.

 Chances are, it could be due to:

 Have you ever heard the term “garbage gut?”

 This refers to the harsh reaction a dog’s stomach has after eating trash, which can include poop that contains blood.
 Since it takes time for food to be digested, you may not see a change in your dog’s habits.
 They could gobble down heaps of rotten table scraps, as well as meat offcuts, bones, plastic wrapping, bathroom tissues/toilet paper, etc., and show zero signs.